 12 Savory Facts About Bacon

 Bacon is everywhere these days.
 You can find it in ice cream, coffee, cupcakes, and chewing gum.
 There are bacon-scented candles, bacon lip balm, and even a bacon deodorant.
 With bacon saturating every corner of the market, it’s worth looking at the origins of this smoky, salty food and how it became so wildly popular.
-In honor of National Bacon Lovers Day, here are a few facts to whet your appetite.
+In honor of Bacon Day, here are a few facts to whet your appetite.

 1. IT DATES BACK TO 1500 BCE.